 At the onset of his career, Mr. Davis automated wholesale distribution companies over a span of 15 years.
 Areas of automation included Accounts Receivable, Accounts Payable, General Ledger, Payroll, Sales, Inventory Control, and Supply Chain Management.

 David Binger joined Forced Physics at the beginning of an intense period of product development. in the Forced Physics laboratory, which was located in Reston, Virginia.
 In this period David and Scott Davis constructed and tested hundreds of prototype cooling devices with the goal of finding a scalable and manufacturable design that delivered outstanding heat transfer performance.
-By the end of the prototyping period, the team produced a laboratory-scale prototype that met our ambitious objectives and demonstrated cooling of over 30 watts per square inch.
-In 2015, Forced Physics moved from Virginia to a larger facility in Scottsdale, Arizona.
-In our new location, we established a manufacturing capability using a high-speed stamping process.
-By the summer of 2016, we had a 3 kilowatt demonstration rack installed and operating with intake air drawn from the roof, where temperatures reached 122 degrees Fahrenheit.
+By the end of the prototyping period, the team produced a laboratory-scale prototype that met our ambitious objectives and demonstrated high-density cooling.
+In 2015, Forced Physics moved from Virginia to a larger facility in Arizona and established a manufacturing capability.

 Prior to joining Forced Physics, David worked for more than 10 years at the MEMS Exchange, a DARPA project hosted at the Corporation for National Research Initiatives in Reston, Virginia.
 As a senior software developer, he led a team of developers that created a custom ERP system to manage the unique and highly complex work flows of the world's first distributed MEMS fabrication network.
 The MEMS Exchange built MEMS prototypes for hundreds of customers - including Forced Physics.
 David became very interested in Forced Physics' technology and worked on early simulation and instrumentation for the Forced Physics heteroscopic turbine project as well as later work on the extraordinary static MEMS device that demonstrated refrigeration.
 David's research, ranging from 19th century gas experiments to modern work on gas-surface interactions, gas kinetics, DSMC, and molecular dynamics simulations contributed to the understanding of how Forced Physics technology fit into the broader science narrative.